Gabriel J. Campana: Political career

 Campana has been the mayor of Williamsport, Pennsylvania since 2008.
 He is the only Williamsport Mayor in modern times to win 3 terms.
 During his tenure, crime has been cut and economic development has increased.
+He was responsible for transforming the downtown adding three hotels, Kohls's Department Store, an arena, and much more.
 Campana won re-election in 2011 by a 74% to 26% margin.

 Campana is a supporter of fracking and the natural gas industry.
 He purchased a natural gas-powered car, but ended up getting rid of it since it wasn't economical.

 He was a school teacher and 12 year member of the City Council before being elected mayor.

+Allegations

+After a July 8 incident, Sonia C. Campana filed a temporary protection from abuse order against Gabriel Campana on August 1, 2016.
+Campana's wife claims he was physically and sexually abusive.
+This court order was dismissed upon request while a similar provision is found within a custody agreement.

+In an October 15, 2020 complaint filed in U.S. Middle District Court, Williamsport Police Sergeant Jody Miller alleged that Campana attempted to misuse his position to influence a personal legal matter and he later retaliated against her for exposing corruption within the police department.
+Miller, who played a key role in reform efforts targeting overtime fraud and mismanagement, claimed Campana reversed his stance on reform under political pressure and engineered a hostile work environment after appointing a different police chief.
+The suit named several city officials as co-defendants and outlines a pattern of harassment and retaliation, including being passed over for promotions and subjected to workplace hostility.
+Miller sought a jury trial, over $75,000 in damages, and other relief.

 Personal life

-Mayor Gabriel Campana is one of 11 siblings born and raised in Williamsport.
+Campana is one of 11 siblings born and raised in Williamsport.
 His father, the late Dr. Louis F. Campana, was a local physician and his late mother Rose Campana, was a nurse.
-Campana has 5 children.
+He attended St. Alban's Prep School in Washington, D.C., has been a Visiting College professor, is a graduate of Temple University, and has a doctorate degree.
+He is an author of three books, has a podcast, and is an economic development consultant.
+Campana currently serves as a corrections officer.